-Fibromyalgia is characterized by bone and muscle pain and general weakness, the cause is unknown, but there is strong research to suggest that low serotonin levels could be the culprit.
+Fibromyalgia is characterized by bone and muscle pain and general weakness.
+The cause is unknown, but there is substantial research to suggest that low serotonin levels could be the culprit.

 An increase in serotonin for people with Fibromyalgia can improve symptoms such as irregular sleep, fatigue, anxiety, and muscle pain.

 Migraines are intense headaches and often result in disturbed vision or nausea.
 Again, the cause is unknown, but they have been linked to low serotonin levels for some people.

 In one study, 124 people were given 5-HTP as well as traditional migraine medication.
 The study found that 5-HTP taken every day for six months significantly reduced migraines for 71% of people.

 Parkinson’s is a disease that disrupts the nerves that run from the brain through the central nervous system.
 Testing levels of dopamine have been shown to diagnose Parkinson’s.
 However, serotonin also has a large impact.
 Serotonin aids the production of dopamine, and people with Parkinson’s will have lower levels of both.
 Therefore, 5-HTP may reduce symptoms of the disease.